Galois descent for higher Brauer groups: Higher Brauer groups

+\begin{Lem} Suppose that $X$ is a smooth projective variety over $k$ and that $k$ is a field of characteristic $0$ or that $X$ satisfies the standard conjectures (i.e., conjectures $B$, $C$ and $D$ as in \cite{KL}).
+Then, for all non-negative integers $n$, the natural inclusion

-is split-injective in the isogeny category of $G_{k}$-modules. \begin{proof} As a first reduction, we may freely pass to a finite extension of $k$ whenever necessary.
-To see why, let $k'/k$ be a finite Galois extension and observe that if a splitting $\rho$ exists which is $G_{k'}$-invariant, then one can set
+is split-injective in the isogeny category of $G_{k}$-modules. \begin{proof} First we assume that $k$ has characteristic $0$.
+By Lemma \ref{above}, we can assume without loss of generality that $G_{k}$ acts trivially on $AH^{n} (\overline{X})$.
+Indeed, let $k'/k$ be a finite Galois extension for which $G_{k'}$ acts trivially on $AH^{n} (\overline{X})$ and observe that if a splitting $\rho$ exists which is $G_{k'}$-invariant, then one can set